 It usually comes down to doing something your muscles aren’t used to.
 Maybe you tried different exercises, engaged your muscles in new ways, or used muscles that you typically don’t use.
-Or (and let’s be honest here), maybe you tried to lift too much or had bad form.
+Or (and let’s be honest here), maybe you pushed yourself too hard or had bad form.
 Lifting/moving awkwardly can increase your risk of soreness and even injury.

 Certain movements are also shown to be more DOMs-inducing than others.
 According to experts, the eccentric (lengthening) movement of an exercise causes the most small-scale damage to your muscle fibers.
-In the case of a biceps curl, the eccentric portion is when you slowly lower the dumbbell back down from the lift.
-As you do this, your bicep is hard at work in a state of contraction, making sure not to quickly drop the weight to its starting position.
+In the case of a biceps curl, the eccentric portion would be when you slowly lower the dumbbell back down from the lift.
+As you do this, your bicep is hard at work in a state of contraction, making sure not to quickly drop the weight to its starting point.

 Let’s Talk Relief

-While some post-workout soreness is to be expected (after all, it’s called “working out” for a reason), nobody wants to be wincing in pain for a week after Leg Day.
-Here are some easy tips to help combat the pain!
+While some post-workout soreness is to be expected (after all, it’s called “working out” for a reason), nobody wants to be wincing in pain for a week after a gym day.
+Here are some easy tips to help combat the pain: